kirillstrelkov/easelenium/README.md

 * Suits for novice users.
 * Supports Python 2 and Python 3

-Framework can be used as standalone framwork by UI interaction and as a library.
+Framework can be used as standalone framework with UI and/or as a library.
 Supportive classes:
 * [browser.py](/easyselenium/browser.py)
 * [base_page_object.py](/easyselenium/base_page_object.py)